 5 Key Considerations to Optimize User Experience

-- An end user example might look like this: A webinar attendee downloading powerpoint slides from a webinar to their personal document storage account (e.g., Box, Google Drive) to view (and share) after attending a webinar.
-This is an interaction that will occur frequently and is not an one-time administrator activity.
+- An end user example might look like this: A webinar attendee downloads powerpoint slides from a webinar to their personal document storage account (e.g., Box, Google Drive) to view and share after attending a webinar.
+This is an interaction that will occur frequently and is not a one-time administrator activity.

-- Administrator example might look like this: A Marketing Administrator selects and authenticates their marketing automation application (e.g., HubSpot, Marketo) so that leads are automatically created from the email addresses of webinar attendees.
+- An administrator example might look like this: A Marketing Administrator selects and authenticates their marketing automation application (e.g., HubSpot, Marketo) so that leads are automatically created from the email addresses of webinar attendees.
 This is a one-time setup that doesn’t need to be in the direct flow of the application for the end-users.
-‘Set it and forget it’ function.
+AKA a ‘set it and forget it’ function.

 - Determine where a simple selection and authentication flow fits best within your app

-- Consider if this a one time event or is it recurring event.
-If it’s recurring, we need to refresh the key and remember the users account so they don’t need to re-authenticate every time
+- Consider if this a one-time event or if it’s recurring.
+If it’s recurring, you’ll need to refresh the key and remember the user’s account so they don’t need to re-authenticate every time

 - Internal to your App: Adding an “Integrations” or “Connections” section to your settings page within your app is a perfect place to present the one-time interaction.
-The “set it and forget it” integration is one where the data interchange is in the background and it doesn’t need an on-going use experience to select things like files or instances of data objects.
+The “set it and forget it” integration is one where the data interchange is in the background and doesn’t need an ongoing user experience to select things like files or instances of data objects.

-- External to your App: Alternatively add an “Integrations” page to your website where users can instantly authenticate to your app and the end point they desire to connect to.
-This is not as optimal user experience but it’s often a quicker to market as you don’t have to make modifications to your app.
+- External to your App: Alternatively, you can add an “Integrations” page to your website where users can instantly authenticate to your app and the endpoint they need to connect to.
+This user experience isn’t optimal, but it often lets you speed up time-to-market since you don’t have to make modifications to your app.

 - Which categories of services do you want my app to connect to?